ponylang/ponyup/README.md

 ## Note: This is not yet intended for actual use!

 ## TODO
+- Select default toolchain, rather than symlinking immediately on update
 - Release static binaries for initial install
 - Non-Linux platforms